-Check out the Resources Making products from recycled metals uses far less water and energy, causing far less water and air pollution Chapter for more than the mining and processing of the raw materials.
+Making products from recycled metals uses far less water and energy, causing far less water and air pollution than the mining and processing of the raw materials.
 Ferrous metals (those containing iron) and nonferrous metals (like aluminum cans) are easily recycled on the Island.
 Clean "deposit" cans are redeemable at various Island stores; schools, fire departments, and non-profit groups sometimes hold can drives to raise funds.
 Other metals, like copper and lead, are also recyclable.